cositools/cosi-data-challenges/README.md

 MAXI1348_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />

 **Input Models:**  <br />
-The spectral models for MAXIJ1820+070 and MAXI J1348-630 are scans of published INTEGRAL data shown in Fig 3 of [Cangemi+23](https://ui.adsabs.harvard.edu/abs/2023A%26A...669A..65C/abstract), in the hard state.
+The spectral models for MAXI J1820+070 and MAXI J1348-630 are scans of published INTEGRAL data shown in Fig 3 of [Cangemi+23](https://ui.adsabs.harvard.edu/abs/2023A%26A...669A..65C/abstract), in the hard state.
 The polarimetric models corresponds to the measurements shown in table 3 of the same paper.
 The input polarization models are divided into a low energy component (0.1 - 0.4 MeV) and a high energy component (0.4 - 10 MeV).
 MAXIJ1820+070 and  MAXI J1348-630 remained in the hard state for 60 days and 7 days, respectively, and for DC3 we have the sources 'on' for these respective times and off for the rest of the time.

 **Goals:** <br />
 1. Test COSI's ability to measure spectra and polarization of transient sources.